What is plant tissue culture?

 Embryo culture

-It consists of the sterile isolation and in vitro growth of an immature or mature embryo with the objective of obtaining a viable plant.
+This method involves the sterile isolation and in vitro growth of an immature or mature embryo, with the goal of obtaining a viable plant.

-Advantages and disadvantages of plant tissue culture over traditional techniques
+Advantages and disadvantages of in vitro plant tissue culture compared to traditional cultivation

 Advantages